About the Journal

 IJOCTA is committed to working toward a business model that:

-- Allows the dissemination of peer-reviewed manuscripts containing original research or scholarship immediately upon publication, at no charge to user groups, without requiring registration or other restrictions to access.
+- Allows the dissemination of peer-reviewed manuscripts containing original research immediately upon publication, at no charge to readers, without requiring any registration or other restrictions to access.

 - Requires copyright holders to allow users to "copy, use, distribute, transmit, and display the work publicly and to make and distribute derivative works, in any digital medium for any responsible purpose, subject to proper attribution of authorship."